-The %INDTD_PUBLISH_FORMATS macro creates .h and .c files, which are necessary to build the SAS_PUT() function.
-This macro also produces a script of Teradata commands that are necessary to register the SAS_PUT() function in the Teradata EDW.

-After the %INDTD_PUBLISH_FORMATS macro creates the script, SAS/ACCESS Interface to Teradata executes the script and publishes the files to the Teradata EDW.
+- creates .h and .c files, which are necessary to build the SAS_PUT() function. - produces a script of Teradata commands that are necessary to register the SAS_PUT() function in the Teradata EDW. - uses SAS/ACCESS Interface to Teradata to execute the script and publish the files to the Teradata EDW